-The inriver nonlethal test fishery catch will have a sampling target of 100% for length, primary tags, secondary marks, and missing adipose fins; every fish will be sampled for age.
-If the inseason abundance estimate permits a directed Chinook commercial fishery, at least 40% of the harvest will be sampled for primary tags, secondary marks, missing adipose fins, and length; scales will be taken from all clipped fish for age determination.
+The inriver lethal test fishery catch will have a sampling target of 100% for length, primary tags, secondary marks, missing adipose fins, and age.
+If the inseason abundance estimate permits a directed Chinook commercial fishery, at least 40% of the harvest will be sampled for length, primary tags, secondary marks, missing adipose fins, and age.
 Age samples will comprise 5 scales per fish; presence or absence of secondary marks will be noted; length measurements will be cleithral arch to fork (CAF) because the bulk of the harvest from the commercial fishery will be beheaded.
 When possible, MEF and post orbit-to-hypural plate (POH) measurements will also be taken in order to permit conversion of CAF to MEF and POH.